JunChen22/e-commerce-microservice/README.md

  To deploy
  $ docker-compose build
  $ docker-compose up

+ or if you want to use Kafka instead of Rabbit MQ
+ $ export COMPOSE_FILE=docker-compose-kafka.yml
+ unset compose file when you want to switch back to Rabbit MQ
+ $ unset COMPOSE_FILE

 * can not deploy locally(IDE) only Docker or Kubernetes
 * also need PayPal sandbox credential to run OMS.